 As a framing company, we’ve handled quite a few historic and delicate pieces of art.
 Animation art cels are just that.
 “Cel” is short for celluloid acetate, the transparent material upon which animated films are created.
-With their extraordinary value and their handcrafted art, animation cels are extremely sensitive and can be easily damaged when being framed.
+With their extraordinary value and their handcrafted art, it’s important to understand how to frame animation cels, as they are extremely sensitive and can be easily damaged.

 Animation cels are particularly vulnerable to drastic temperature and humidity changes.
 The cel can crack or peel from these extreme changes or even from pollution and ultraviolet lighting.
 As a result, it’s recommended that animation cels be reframed, remounted, and have their glass and matting changed every few years.
+Most importantly, it’s essential that you choose an archival-quality frame to protect this valuable art.
 The following tips will help you get an idea for the correct way to frame, select glass for, and mount the animation cel.